twitter/scalding/scalding-jdbc/README.md

 }
 ```

-For new sources, it is recommended to use the new `TypedJDBCSource` from `scalding-db`.
+NOTE: For new sources, it is recommended to use the new `TypedJDBCSource` from `scalding-db`.
 It is fully Typed API compatible.